callumacrae/lynx.io/articles/sleeping-php.md

 	usleep(2000000);
 	echo date('h:i:s');

-That code echos the time twice, two seconds apart.
+That code outputs the time twice, two seconds apart.

 ## `time_nanosleep($seconds, $nanoseconds)`

 `time_nanosleep()` allows you to specify the amount of time to sleep for in nanoseconds.
-It seems slightly pointless to me, but there must be a use for it.
+You should bear in mind when using it that the overhead added by the function call will be multiple nanoseconds, so you cannot guarentee that it will be 100% accurate.

 	<?php